 |Home||About Us||Grants||Donations||Donate Online||News||Links||Français|

-One scholarship known as The IEEE Canadian Foundation Dr. Robert T.H Alden Scholarship will be awarded annually for a student authoring a tutorial style article addressing innovative use of the internet, social media or other electronic media to foster interpersonal/group communication or collaboration.
-The article must be suitable for publishing in an IEEE publication such as The IEEE Canadian Review, The Institute, Spectrum, IEEE Potentials, IEEE or Foundation social media or web site.
+One scholarship known as The IEEE Canadian Foundation Dr. Robert T.H Alden Scholarship will be awarded annually for a student authoring a tutorial style article addressing innovative use of the internet, social media or other electronic media to foster interpersonal/group communication, collaboration or learning.
+The article should be suitable for publishing in an IEEE publication such as The IEEE Canadian Review, The Institute, Spectrum, IEEE Potentials, IEEE or Foundation social media or web site.
 Use of illustrations where appropriate are encouraged.
-The article must be minimum one full page (word count approx. 500 words single-spaced).
-An initial article accompanied by an expression of interest to submit a subsequent short series of articles will also be considered
+The article must be minimum one full page (word count approx. 500 words).
+An abstract accompanied by an expression of interest to submit a finished article will also be considered

 Preference may be given to material making reference to